-Christine M. Reilly is a partner in Loeb & Loeb’s Consumer Protection Defense Department and is a trial lawyer representing clients in major litigation in a wide variety of areas, including consumer protection, unfair competition, false and deceptive advertising, business torts, and entertainment and intellectual property.
+Christine M. Reilly is a partner in Loeb & Loeb’s Consumer Class Action and Regulatory Defense Department and is a trial lawyer representing clients in major litigation in a wide variety of areas, including consumer protection, unfair competition, false and deceptive advertising, business torts, and entertainment and intellectual property.
 Ms. Reilly regularly defends clients in consumer protection class actions and investigations and proceedings initiated by the Federal Trade Commission, Federal Communications Commission, and other federal and state government and regulatory agencies.

 Ms. Reilly has experience defending consumer class and regulatory actions alleging violations of various state and federal laws, including but not limited to the Telephone Consumer Protection Act (TCPA), Federal Trade Commission Act (FTC Act), Electronic Communications Privacy Act (ECPA), Electronic Funds Transfer Act (EFTA), Fair Debt Collection Practices Act (FDCPA), Magnuson-Moss Warranty Act, California False Advertising Law (Business & Professions Code §17500), California Unfair Competition Law (Business & Professions Code §17200), California Song-Beverly Consumer Warranty Act, California Fair Debt Collection Practices Act (Rosenthal Act), California Consumers Legal Remedies Act (CLRA), and California Penal Code §327 (endless chain/pyramid scheme).